mayahiro/go-inertia/docs/echo.md

 ## Echo v4

-Echo v4 is not supported in v0.1.
+The published Echo adapter targets Echo v5.
 If Echo v4 support is added later, it should live in a separate adapter module.